xma711/notebook/android/technical/README.md

 A cheatsheet of adb can be found here: https://github.com/maldroid/adb_cheatsheet/blob/master/cheatsheet.pdf

 a particularly useful command is "adb shell", which logs into the device.
-And then suddenly it becomes a familiar linux machine!
+And then suddenly it becomes a familiar Linux machine!

 Another command is "adb logcat", which can see the logs from the whole system of the android device.